 The design problem was how to encompass all this on a book cover.
 Many of the walking picture images were taken on old movie cameras, so would have three or four frames of the person walking toward the camera.
 Visually these are very atmospheric and seemed the obvious cover choice, so I worked with a couple of frames for the first design.
 After scanning, the images were additionally given slight motion blurring to add to the sense of movement, and the title was taken from a piece Walking Picture paper, supplied and printed as such on the back by manufacturers like Kodak.
 It did the job but failed to convey the sheer variety of the material in the book, so I next tried a grid design.

 A background walkie was used across the cover area.
 The idea was to fill in a number of the grid squares with smaller walking pictures to build up a mosaic, while leaving enough of the background image to make it readable.
 The second version here shows this process.

-Finally once I felt the balance of background to small images was right, I emphasised the grid structure using white rules.
+Once I felt the balance of background to small images was right, I emphasised the grid structure using white rules.
 The last element was the title.
 Rather than rely on vintage lettering again, I opted to use a very basic sans serif typeface – Helvetica Neue – instead.
 A few of the squares were given a sepia tint to give a little more variety to the grid.